Artists’ posters of hostages held by Hamas, started as public reminder, become flashpoint themselves

 While they were intended to inspire outrage at Hamas and sympathy for the abducted, the posters have also become a flashpoint, angering people critical of Israel’s actions in the conflict with Palestinians, who see the posters as propaganda.

-Pro-Palestinian activists in many cities have torn them down.
-Videos and photos of people ripping down the posters have, in turn, been circulated by pro-Israel activists on social media, who say the act is antisemitic.
+That’s led to some of the posters being torn down.
+Videos and photos of people ripping down the posters have, in turn, been circulated on social media, by those who say doing so is antisemitic.

 Arguments over the posters led to the arrest of a woman at Columbia University, who was charged with assaulting another student.
 Another woman was arrested in Brooklyn last Saturday, accused of pepper spraying a Jewish man after he confronted her about tearing down posters.
 News stories and social media posts have identified people ripping down posters, with the aim of trying to get people fired or thrown out of their schools.